Mr-J-Hong/FMP10/_posts/2024-02-13-some-square-sides.md

 <div id="part2">
 <p>
 You've opened the music box &mdash; or at least you've made some progress.
 It seems that the sides of the music box have expanded and more dancers have appeared.
-Perhaps, if you also find the correct arrangement for these dancers, you would discover something special inside.
+Perhaps, if you also find the correct arrangement for these dancers, you will find your reward inside.
 </p>
 <p>
-Can you fully open the music box by arranging the dancers in the correct sequence?
+Can you fully open the music box by arranging the squares in the correct sequence?
 </p>
 <div id="puzzle2" class="puzzle">
     <div class="block--isDraggable">0</div>